IGM-202-2235/project-2-ebh1540/README.md

 ## Simulation Design

-I plan for my simulation to be a few kinds of fish (taken from the sprites in the source).
-Each of them will interact differently.
-This is subject to change, but my current idea is for one type to avoid another, one type to seek out food (player controls), and one type to school (cohesion) though this one I think will probably need another behavior.
+My simulation contains a few kinds of fish that all interact with each other and their environment.
+One fish will seek out food until it's satisfied (then start when it gets hungry again).
+The hungry fish will starve if they go too long without food.
+Another type will school together and get food if it's nearby (otherwise the hungry ones will get it first).
+And a third type avoids all other fish, but especially the center of the school.

 ### Controls